 St. Timothy's is collaborating with both the Habitat for Humanity Buffalo and Niagara Falls organizations for their Faith Build Coalition, "bringing people together to put faith into action."
 We participate in building homes, praying for the families who are being helped by this initiative, and donating funds to allow their work to continue.
 If you're interested in volunteering for Habitat Buffalo either to pray or to build, please add your name to our sign-up sheet or contact email@example.com.

 In our parking lot, you'll find a Hearts for the Homeless donation bin.
 Hearts for the Homeless is a missions organization that provides meals, clothing, information on services, companionship, and hope for the homeless in Buffalo.

-Please note that during the COVID pandemic, they have a limited capacity and are asking for only gently-used items that can be sold in their thrift shop, including housewares.
+Please note that while they usually accept all textiles, they have a limited capacity during the COVID pandemic and are asking for only gently-used items that can be sold in their thrift shop, including housewares.
 The shop serves a low-income community in Buffalo and all the proceeds after expenses go to their mobile soup kitchen.
 Please also continue supporting them in prayer and through monetary support as they continue feeding the needy.
 Click here to donate.

-St. Timothy is also home to two support groups: Love & Loss for those experiencing grief and Steady Love for caregivers and those who live with chronic illness.
+St. Timothy is also home to two support groups: Love & Loss for those experiencing grief, and Steady Love for those who live with chronic illness.
 We open our doors to the community and welcome people in need regardless of religion, denomination, or absence of belief.
 For more information, visit our support groups page here.